 All work is performed by private contractors.
 The contractor for Service Area 8, which includes Central Okanagan West among many other areas, is Aim Roads Inc. All MoTI contractors sign a Highway Maintenance Agreement which includes specifications related to maintenance of road surfaces, control of roadside vegetation, drainage, winter clearing, traffic signs and other items.
 The standard maintenance specifications describe what services are to be provided, and set out minimum acceptable standards for completed work as well as performance timelines.
 The contract for Service Area 8 was signed in May 2019 and extends to April 30, 2029.
-The annual value of the initial year of the contract was $\frac{517,734,350}{512,734,350}$ , but this amount is adjusted annually based on inflation and any changes to the infrastructure.
+The annual value of the initial year of the contract was \$17,734,350, but this amount is adjusted annually based on inflation and any changes to the infrastructure.

-The cost of the services are recovered from property owners, in part, through the provincial rural tax.
-The rural tax rate in 2022 was 0.36 per $\${1,000}$ of assessed value, which represents about $\${229}$ on an average single-family residential home in North Westside (valued at $\${635,000}$ ).
-Together, Central Okanagan West properties contributed approximately $\${650,000}$ in provincial rural taxes in 2022, of which North Westside residents accounted for approximately $\${377,000}$ .
+The cost of the services is recovered from property owners, in part, through the provincial rural tax.
+The rural tax rate in 2022 was 0.36 per \$1,000 of assessed value, which represents about \$229 on an average single-family residential home in North Westside (valued at \$635,000).
+Together, Central Okanagan West properties contributed approximately \$650,000 in provincial rural taxes in 2022, of which North Westside residents accounted for approximately \$377,000.
 The North Westside area covers approximately 60.5 km of local roads.
-Assuming all rural tax money collected from the community was used to directly fund these roads, the amount in the North Westside (rural tax collected divided by road length in the community) would represent approximately $\${6,230}$ per km.
+Assuming all rural tax money collected from the community was used to directly fund these roads, the amount in the North Westside (rural tax collected divided by road length in the community) would represent approximately \$6,230 per km.
 While it is difficult to compare to other road maintenance costs due to varying widths, standards, and conditions of each jurisdiction, an analysis undertaken of the provincial cost for maintaining rural roads in another rural jurisdiction was shown to be approximately \$5,000 per km.
 This figure is considered quite low by most engineering standards (particularly for areas receiving significant snowfall), but can be used to ballpark the minimum costs for maintaining North Westside roads.

-► Tax Collection
+➤ Tax Collection